cunger/escape-velocity/content/patchwork.md

 math: false
 ---

-The list of resources below is growing and evolving as I proceed on a slow but steady learning journey.
-As Marie Curie said: _Now is the time to understand more._
+The list of resources below is growing and evolving as I proceed on a learning journey that accelerates me to escape velocity.

+> Now is the time to understand more, so that we may fear less.
+(Marie Curie)

 # Bookshelf